yuolel/bratrax-wip/assets/bratrax-design-system.md

 - Anti-dashboard-porn.
 Anti-attribution-theater.
 Pro-shared-meaning.
 - Visual identity draws from halftone print, graph paper, and screen-print energy.
 - Dark and technical with strategic pops of acid green for emphasis and red for falsification/tension.

+---

+## Changelog

+### v1.2 — 2026-04-29 — Letter-spacing rule formalized; H4 tracking opened

+Built directly on top of the v1.1 typography refinement (same day) after testing the new tokens against real comparison-page content.

+**Approach: per-token defaults with a global envelope.** Each heading level now has a single fixed letter-spacing value baked into its token — that's the canonical setting.
+The system also defines a global envelope (`-0.5px` to `+0.5px`) for headlines, but deviation from token defaults requires explicit reason.
+This gives both predictability (every H4 across the system tracks the same) and flexibility (the envelope handles edge cases) without leaving the call to designer judgment.

+**Changes:**

+- `type-h4` letter-spacing updated: `0` → `+0.3px`.
+At 22px, weight-900 Outfit reads slightly compressed even at neutral tracking; positive territory opens the FAQ-question / card-title surface so it breathes properly without feeling like a label.
+- Letter-spacing rule reformulated as **per-token defaults + global envelope** rather than per-surface ranges.
+Token defaults: H1 `-0.5px` · H2 `-0.1px` · H3 `0` · H4 `+0.3px`.
+Envelope: `-0.5px` to `+0.5px`.
+- Rule explicitly allows positive letter-spacing on headlines (previously v1.1's wording defaulted to negative-only, which was a holdover assumption).

+**No breaking changes** from v1.1 → v1.2.
+H1, H2, H3 token values are unchanged.
+Only H4 gained `+0.3px`.

+### v1.1 — 2026-04-29 — Typography refinement

+Triggered by readability issues at H2–H3 sizes on the comparison pages (Outfit 900 + tight tracking causing visible smush at non-hero sizes).

+**Approach: looser spacing, keep weight 900.** Headline weight stays at Outfit 900 across all levels — that's the brand's signature.
+Solve the smoosh by relaxing letter-spacing toward 0 and giving headlines more line-height breathing room as size descends.

+**Changes:**

+- `type-h2` updated: line-height `1.1 → 1.15`, letter-spacing `-0.3px → -0.1px`.
+Weight stays 900.
+- `type-h3` added (NEW token): `clamp(24px, 2.6vw, 34px)` · weight 900 · line-height 1.2 · letter-spacing 0.
+The system previously had no explicit H3 token; pages were extending the H2 spec down by default.
+- `type-h4` added (NEW token): 22px · weight 900 · line-height 1.3 · letter-spacing 0.
+- Letter-spacing rule expanded into per-surface limits: headlines `0` to `-0.5px` max, body always `0`, Space Mono labels positive-only (`0` to `+2px`), DM Serif italics `0` to `-0.5px` max.
+- New design principle codified: *"If a headline looks loose at these limits, reduce font size before tightening spacing."*

+**Surface principle deferred.** A formal "no graph paper texture on elevated elements" rule was considered but deferred to keep card and surface specs flexible.
+Existing cards default to solid `#141414` fills; that pattern stays as-is.

+**No breaking changes.** Existing pages on v1.0 typography still render correctly; the new tokens only refine what was already implicit.

+### v1.0 — 2026-03-24 — Initial system

+Color, typography, spacing, texture, components, logo, and brand personality.